 Protective braided jacket is tough enough to keep the cable safe in a rough environment.
 Gold-plated connectors resist corrosion to deliver reliable quality.
 Offers 4K video at 60Hz.
 Lengths range from 1.5 to 100 feet.

-Build quality and longevity of these HDMI cables are questionable.
+Build quality and longevity of these cables are questionable.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.